zgstumpf/ratemyresume/README.md

 1. There are two `ratemyresume` directories.
 If you haven't already, `cd` into the outer `ratemyresume` directory so you are in the directory containing `manage.py`.

-2. Run the Docker container
+2. Run the Docker container (must have Docker Desktop open)
 ```sh
 docker-compose up
 ```